hrtlacek/audiolab/README.md

 ### Why docker?
 Docker is something like a virtual machine ([well it's not](https://devopscon.io/blog/docker/docker-vs-virtual-machine-where-are-the-differences/)).
 What we get is a linux machine that has all tools already installed that we need to explore DSP development with python and FAUST.
 This has many advantages in a teaching context:

-- Students don't need to install anything weird to their system (except docker),
+- students don't need to install anything weird to their system (except docker)
 - they cannot really mess up their system
-- if something breaks one can just reinstall the docker image.
+- if something breaks one can just reinstall the docker image
 - all students have the same tools at their hands
 - some Linux experience for everyone